 Preliminary Discussion of Tax Investor IRR and ROI with Model Presentation from Seminar

 I am going crazy these days in my old age thinking about IRR and resenting that fact that my investments (including this website, which is difficult to monetize) have such a poor IRR.
 Before working through all of the details, I am showing you an example that one of my friends who paid a lot of money to go to conferences where they do not give out models and where they do not give you the complete important details.
 Computing and ROI in an incorrect manner, just ends up showing and understated return to hide just how much money the tax equity investors are making.
 So, I am going through a little output from a conference that did not show the equity IRR.
-I will complain about this a lot.
+In the sentences below, I will complain about this a lot.

 The excerpt below demonstrates the analysis of the tax investor presented in the conference.
 The key column in the excerpt below is the final cash flow and the annual tax benefits shown in column N. Note that there is a very big gain on the exit and that you can compute the contribution ratio from the ITC and the equity investment.
 The contribution ratio in the example is 1.2 which is the contribution of 28.5 million divided by the ITC of 23.76.
 This means that the tax investor only really invested 20% more than the ITC.
 The ROI shown at the bottom of the page has absolutely no financial meaning whatsoever and is discussed with the second screenshot.
-Note that in the screenshot below I have re typed the data into excel.
+Note that in the screenshot below I have re-typed the data into excel.